nodejitsu/handbook/ReadMe.md

 Finally, jitsu has the ability to bundle your app without deploying with the `jitsu package create` command.
 You can use this to make sure that the resulting .tgz file is as you expect.

+## "How do I fix `Error: package.json error: can't find starting script`?"

+Nodejitsu requires a starting script in the package.json to know which script to run to start your application.
+You need to make sure that the scripts.start field in your package.json points to the correct starting script.

+A common issue is using "node app" as the value of scripts.start in your package.json.
+This won't work on Nodejitsu because the file extension is not specified.
+You'll need to do something along the lines of "node app.js".
 # Support
 <a name='support'></a>